 If you can’t keep to a commitment, don’t keep making stupid commitments that don’t work for you!

-Have an INTENTION… have an EXPERIMENT.
+Have an INTENTION… have an EXPERIMENT, he says.

 If you’d like something to start changing, start changing your HABIT okay.